pinecoders/pinecoders.github.io/techniques/dsp/README.md

 ## Introduction

-[Pinescript](https://www.tradingview.com/pine-script-docs/en/v4/Introduction.html) is a really lightweight scripting language but it still allow for the computation of basic signal processing processes.
-In this guide, basic techniques and tools used in signal processing are showcased alongside their implementation in Pinescript.
-It is recommended to know the basics of Pinescript before reading this guide.
+[Pine Script](https://www.tradingview.com/pine-script-docs/en/v4/Introduction.html) is a really lightweight scripting language but it allows for the computation of basic signal processing processes.
+In this guide, basic techniques and tools used in signal processing are showcased alongside their implementation in Pine Script.
+It is recommended to know the basics of Pine Script before reading this guide.
 Start [here](http://www.pinecoders.com/learning_pine_roadmap/) if you don't.

 > Note that this guide is not intended to be an introduction to digital signal processing, even if some short definitions are shared.